 - It’s not a small bike but still, it lets you ride in highly congested traffic as well as in highways with comfort.

 - The engine is reliable and likely capable of lasting hundreds of thousands of kilometers.
-The valve clearances tend to stay within tolerance for a long time—in my case, at 72,000 km, four exhaust valves needed replacement, even though they were still within the lower end of the acceptable tolerance range.
+Valve clearances tend to stay within tolerance for a long time.
+On mine, at 72,000 km, four exhaust valves needed replacement, even though they were still within the lower limit of the acceptable range.
+It is fair to say the clearances hold well over time.

 The weak sides of the V-strom 650

 - The brakes could be better.
-It will stop but you will have to squeeze the lever to get that stopping power, where as the 1000 takes much less the effort.
+It will stop but you will have to squeeze the lever to get that stopping power, but won’t have the 1000 stopping power.
 Braking will also cause the front end to dive dramatically.

 - No Traction Control but again, an experienced rider can live with that.